wrzzzzzzz/shell/README.md

 ## Brief documentation

 This is a shell written in C and can support bash commands, functioning kind of like an ordinary shell (see the wiki page for details).
-However, the shell is still at a rather preliminary stage and still needs refinement for rather higher level of commands.
+The shell is still at a rather preliminary stage and still needs refinement for rather higher level of commands.